matrix-org/matrix-appservice-slack/README.md

    the rooms.

 4. Click on `Event Subscriptions` and enable them.
-At this point, the bridge needs to be started as Slack will do some verification of the request rul.
-The request url should be `https://$HOST:$SLACK_PORT"`.
-Then add the following events and save:
+At this point, the bridge needs to be started as Slack will do some verification of the request url.
+The request url is the inbound uri from your config file (the publically visible link to your bridge's slack port).
+Then add the following events as either bot user events or workspace events (it changes little) and save:

-   Bot User Events:

       - team_domain_change
       - message.channels
+      - message.groups (if you want to bridge private channels)
       - chat:write:bot
-       - message.groups (if you want to bridge private channels)
       - users:read
       - team.info

+      - reaction_added
+      - reaction_removed

 5. Skip this step if you do not want to bridge files.
    Click on `OAuth & Permissions` and add the following scopes:

    - files:write:user

-   Note: any media uploaded to matrix is currently accessible by anyone who knows the url.
+   - reactions:write

-   In order to make Slack files visible to matrix users, this bridge will make Slack files visible to anyone with the url (including files in private channels).
-This is different then the current behavior in Slack, which only allows authenticated access to media posted in private channels.
+   Note: In order to make Slack files visible to matrix users, this bridge will make Slack files visible to anyone with the url (including files in private channels).
+This is different than the current behavior in Slack, which only allows authenticated access to media posted in private channels.
 See [MSC701](https://github.com/matrix-org/matrix-doc/issues/701) for details.